No Such Thing as Normal

 God loves me and my children so very much.
 You and yours too.

-God continues to revel that love to me.
+God continues to reveal that love to me.
 There is no limit to His love.
 The amount doesn’t diminish on a bad day or even increase on a good day.
 He loves us perfectly and completely because He is love.
 I read a quote years ago by A.W.
 Tozer from his book Knowledge of the Holy: “Love, for instance, is not something God has and which may grow or diminish or cease to be.
 His love is the way God is, and when He loves He is simply being Himself.”

 There is hope for me in that … hope that even when everything seems completely out of sorts and daily life must continue on, I can trust that God has it because He loves me.
 I can trust that I am secure in His unfailing love.